Skip to main content

 A standard male protocol begins with establishing a stable testosterone baseline.
 This is often achieved through weekly intramuscular or subcutaneous injections of Testosterone Cypionate.
 This administration provides a consistent level of testosterone, alleviating symptoms like fatigue, low libido, and loss of muscle mass.
 The introduction of exogenous testosterone, however, triggers the HPG axis’s negative feedback loop.

-The hypothalamus and pituitary detect high and cease production of GnRH, LH, and FSH.
+The hypothalamus and pituitary detect high testosterone levels and cease production of GnRH, LH, and FSH.
 This shutdown leads to the suppression of the body’s own testosterone production and can cause testicular atrophy and a decline in fertility.

 To counteract this, a peptide like Gonadorelin is introduced.
 Gonadorelin is a synthetic version of GnRH.
 When administered in a pulsatile fashion (typically via subcutaneous injections twice per week), it directly stimulates the pituitary gland.
 This signal mimics the body’s natural rhythm, prompting the pituitary to continue releasing LH and FSH.